 72% of Ethiopian children in Israel live below the poverty line and the high school dropout rate is double that of the Israeli average.
 Despite these regrettable statistics, graduates of Nishmat’s “Maayan Program” succeeded in graduating or are presently studying in the following frameworks: Hebrew University, Bar Ilan University including the Bar Ilan Law School, Ariel College, Shaarei Mishpat College, Efrata College, The Emunah College of the Arts, Shaare Zedek and Laniado Hospital Nursing Schools, Michlala Jerusalem College for Women, Jerusalem School of Technology (“Machon Tal”) and David Yellin College.

-Nishmat's "Ma'ayan Program" depends on your contributions!
-Please donate to Nishmat directly, or through American, Canadian or Swiss Friends of Nishmat by clicking on the flags below.
+Nishmat’s “Ma’ayan Program” depends on your contributions!
+Please donate to Nishmat directly, or through American or Canadian Friends of Nishmat by clicking on the flags below.

 Nishmat’s Maayan program is made possible by the support of many friends, including

 Keren L’Yedidut, The Harry and Jeanette Weinberg Foundation, Yedidut Toronto